codingsoo/REST_Go/README.md

 You can test the service with a tool using `run_small.py`, a python script to test the service for six minutes.
 To use this script, you should provide the tool's name and a port number.
 Possible tools' names are`evomaster-whitebox`, `evomaster-blackbox`, `restler`, `restest`, `resttestgen`, `bboxrt`, `schemathesis`, `dredd`, `tcases`, and `apifuzzer`.
 You can use any available port number.
+We recommend to use different port number for each run because it will add the achieved code coverage based on the previous run if you use the same port number.
 The port number is used for collecting the achieved code coverage.
 Before running the script, make sure that you use `virtualenv`.
+Also, we need to check if there is already running session.
+You can check the running sessions using "tmux ls" command.
+If there is running session, you may want to kill the session before running new experiment.
+You can kill the session with "tmux kill-sess -t {session name}."
+You should find the session name in "tmux ls" command if there is any.

 ```
 source venv/bin/activate